 Where to stay

-Page is a small town with lots of hotels — use Roomkey to filter through the options and easily find the hotel that meets your travel needs.
-For me, it was a hotel right in the center of Page with free breakfast!
+Page is a small town with lots of hotels and we selected Hyatt Place at the edge of town near the highway and Glen Canyon Dam.
+The location was perfect for driving to all the popular sights outside of Page and it has free breakfast!
 There isn’t much to do in Page itself but staying here will allow the opportunity to visit Horseshoe Bend and Antelope Canyon in the same day.
 Plan to visit Horseshoe Bend for sunrise, and eat breakfast at your hotel afterward.
 Head to Antelope Canyon after you check out for your tour around noon.
 You may even have time for a nap in between breakfast and your Antelope Canyon tour!
 It’s the perfect way to see two beautiful sites in one day.

 If you’re lucky enough to win the permit lottery for The Wave, plan to spend more time staying in Page as the 6.40-mile roundtrip hike will take over half a day and a lot of energy.
 The Wave is such a unique and special place.
 Plan to spend at least an hour or two exploring the Mini Wave and other formations in the area like the Boneyard, Alcove, and Melody Arch.
 Be sure to pack lots of water and some lunch to enjoy when you make it to The Wave!